covcom/205CDE/05 Introduction to CSS3/README.md

 The purpose of HTML is to define the structure and contents of a website.
 It is not intended to contain any representational markups.
 CSS (Cascaded Style Sheets) is designed for that purpose.

 > CSS is amazingly powerful.
 As an example, click to visit [CSS Zen Garden](http://www.csszengarden.com).
-Different CSS files are applied to a single HTML file by clicking on the navigation links to the right of the screen.
+Different CSS rules are applied to a single HTML file by clicking on the navigation links to the right of the screen.
 There's a book for it as well on [Amazon](http://www.amazon.co.uk/ZEN-CSS-Design-Visual-Enlightenment/dp/0321303474).

 In this lab, you learn to use CSS3 for defining the visual outlook of a website.
 This lab focuses on basic representation (colors, fonts, etc.).
 The layout of the elements on a web page will be covered in the next lab.